 Can the Cartel Speak?
-Reading Mexican Narco-Messages as Speech Acts
+Reading Mexican Narco-Messages as Speech Acts (in development)

 A recent body of critical scholarship on Mexico argues that the image of mighty drug cartels threatening to overthrow the state is largely a creation of that same state, with little basis in reality.
 This scholarship argues that violence in Mexico is perpetrated by a diverse mix of smaller criminal groups and state agencies, but that – to quote the title of a recent book – the cartels do not exist.
 In a definitional sense this is true, but it overlooks the reality on the ground in Mexico, where thousands of narco-messages supposedly authored by cartels have appeared in public.
 This paper reads such narco-messages as speech acts, which speak (or write) the cartels into existence.
 Notorious entities such as the Sinaloa Cartel might not exist as monolithic institutions, but through narco-messages, the names and histories of these cartels continue to appear and to exert a powerful influence within society.
 The paper demonstrates this argument through analysis of a collection of over 6,000 narco-messages that appeared in Mexico between 2004 and 2013.
 It then focuses on the first major narco-message campaign, in which a criminal group named La Familia Michoacana wrote itself into existence in 2006.
 Overall, this paper contributes a more nuanced understanding of the social reality of crime and security discourse in Mexico, as well as a conceptual note on the difference between academic categories and realities on the ground.